weinhouse/Random-Fun-Projects/neopixel_remote_control/readme.md

 - Battery powered with monitoring.
 - Indicators for connectivity and battery level via neopixel.

 Currently the device will be using [MQTT](https://mqtt.org/) to communicate.
 The receiving device would subscribe to the messages that this device sends to an MQTT server.
+Here is the [arduino code](arduino_using_mqtt/arduino_using_mqtt.ino) to communicate via MQTT.

 Other possibilities could be?
 - Offering some sort of API?